Ullswater

+Ullswater is a glacial lake in Cumbria, England and part of the Lake District National Park.
+It is the second largest lake in the region by both area and volume, after Windermere.
+The lake is about 7 mi long, 0.75 mi wide, and has a maximum depth of 63 m.
+Its outflow is River Eamont, which meets the River Eden at Brougham Castle before flowing into the Solway Firth.
+The lake forms part of the border between the traditional counties of Cumberland and Westmorland, and is today in the administrative county of Westmorland and Furness.

 Geography

 It is a typical Lake District "ribbon lake", formed after the last ice age by a glacier scooping out the valley floor, which then filled with meltwater.
 Ullswater was formed by three glaciers.
 Surrounding hills give it the shape of an extenuated "Z" with three segments or reaches winding through them.
 For much of its length, Ullswater formed the border between the historic counties of Cumberland and Westmorland.

-Etymology
+Toponymy

 The origin of the name Ullswater is uncertain.
 Whaley suggests "Ulf's lake", from Old Norse personal name Ulfr plus Middle English water, influenced in usage by the Old Norse vatn (water or lake).
 Ulfr is also the Old Norse noun meaning wolf, and Hutchinson thought that the name might refer to the lake as a resort of wolves, or to its elbow-shaped bend (citing a Celtic ulle)."

 Some say it comes from the name of a Nordic chief named Ulf, who ruled over the area.
 There was also a Saxon Lord of Greystoke called Ulphus, whose land bordered the lake.
 The lake may have been named Ulf's Water in honour of either of these, or after the Norse god Ullr.
 Hodgson Hill, an earthwork on the north-east shoreline of Ullswater may be the remains of a Viking fortified settlement.